NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Arduino/project.md

 - 1 Potentiometer (10k ohms)
 -  Jumper wires
 <br><br><b>Description:</b>
-<br><br>The Fan Control System is designed to optimize comfort and energy efficiency by dynamically adjusting fan speeds based on environmental conditions. <br>Utilizing temperature, the system intelligently regulates the fan's operation, ensuring optimal air circulation and cooling. <br>Users can set preferences or allow the system to autonomously respond to changes in the ambient environment. <br>This project is applicable for home automation, offices, and industrial settings, providing a smart and energy-conscious solution for maintaining a comfortable and well-ventilated environment.
+<br><br>The Fan Control System is designed to optimize comfort and energy efficiency by dynamically adjusting fan speeds based on environmental conditions. <br>Utilizing temperature, the system intelligently regulates the fan&#39;s operation, ensuring optimal air circulation and cooling. <br>Users can set preferences or allow the system to autonomously respond to changes in the ambient environment. <br>This project is applicable for home automation, offices, and industrial settings, providing a smart and energy-conscious solution for maintaining a comfortable and well-ventilated environment.

 <b>How to connect the components in the circuit:</b>